reactioncommerce/api-core/README.md

+# This repository is deprecated

+This code is now located in our monorepo [here](https://github.com/reactioncommerce/reaction/tree/trunk/packages/api-core)

 # Reaction API Core

 This NPM package provides the `ReactionAPICore` class.
 Use this to build a NodeJS microservice that is compatible with the Reaction Commerce platform, or to build your main Reaction Commerce API if you don't want to start by forking the `https://github.com/reactioncommerce/reaction` project.